 Types of Foam

-Code- and ASTM-compliant foam plastic CI sheathing materials are available with educational-advertisement insulation Gets more effective 183 various characteristics and profiles, to meet specific project requirements, the main types being expanded polystyrene (EPS), extruded polystyrene (XPS), and polyisocyanurate (polyiso) foam, all produced under various trade names.
+Code- and ASTM-compliant foam plastic CI sheathing materials are available with various characteristics and profiles, to meet specific project requirements, the main types being expanded polystyrene, extruded polystyrene, and polyisocyanurate foam, all produced under various trade names.
 Each type of product has different thermal properties and associated influence on required thickness and costs.
+Below we explain what each type of foam is.

 Foam Masonry Panel System

-Relatively new to the market, the foam masonry panel systems provide CI; they consist of foam panels, stainless steel screws or anchors, masonry units, and mortar.
+Relatively new to the market, foam masonry panel systems provide continuous insulation and can consist of foam panels, stainless steel screws or anchors, masonry units, and mortar.
 Type S mortar can be used, which has the advantage of additives to achieve easier pumping, better bonding, flexibility, and dimensional stability.
 A variety of masonry units are available including durable stone, clay, and concrete brick with others under development.
 Masonry units are friction fit in the foam, with different types of units having different foam panels.

-Download our comprehensive guide!
+Download our comprehensive guide to learn more.
 We give you a breakdown on one of the most important topics in design today—design codes and continuous insulation.